tomiwamajor/final-year-project/README.md

-This is a Next.js project developed by Adetomiwa Adetomiwa Kolapo using HTML, CSS, JavaScript, NextJs app, ChakraUI, Firebase
+This is a Next.js project developed by Adetomiwa Adetomiwa Kolapo using HTML, CSS, JavaScript, NextJs app, ChakraUI, Firebase.

 Open [https://myecom-kappa.vercel.app/](https://myecom-kappa.vercel.app/) with your browser to see the result.